Derek Hutch

 Derek "Del Boy" Hutch is an Irish criminal and brother of Gary Hutch.

 Stolen motorcycle conviction

 He was jailed for two years in 2009 after trying to sell a stolen motorbike to a Garda.

 Manslaughter conviction

-Derek Hutch and an accomplice were convicted of the manslaughter of Barry McGuire on St. Stephen's Day 2007 in Ashbourne, County Meath.
+Derek Hutch and an accomplice were convicted of the manslaughter of Barry McGuire on Saint Stephen's Day 2007 in Ashbourne, County Meath.

 Hutch and Alan Donohue pleaded guilty of manslaughter of Barry McGuire and to intentionally or recklessly causing serious harm to Damien Carty on the same occasion.

 Barry McGuire had died from a single knife wound after going to the aid of his friends who had got involved in an altercation with the defendants.

 Initially both defendants had claimed to have been attacked and trying to dispose of the knives.

 Derek Hutch had previously been jailed for firearms offences and had 39 previous convictions.

 The sentences were backdated to 2009 when the defendants were taken into custody.